-FORM 10-Q ------------- ------
+FORM 10-Q

-rk One) (4) OF THE SECUDITIES EVOLUNCE ACT OF X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 1934 (d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended August 26, 2017 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 1934 (d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Numbe r: 0-32113 RESOURCES CONN ECTION, INC. (Exact Name of Registrant as Spec • Delaware 33-0832424 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 17101 Armstrong Avenue, Irvine (Address of principal executive off Registrant's telephone number, including a rea code: (714) 430-6400 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 horter period that the registrant was required to file such reports), and (2) has been subject to such filin Indicate by check mark whether the registrant has submitted electronically and posted on its corporate e 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging grow - accelerated filer □ ccelerated filer □ (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company □ ging growth company Smaller reporting company If an emerging growth company, indicate by check mark if the registrant has elected not to use the exterds provided pursuant to Section 13(a) of the Exchange Act. \Box nded transition period for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exch ange Act).
-Yes □ No ⊠ mucate by check mark whether the registrant is a shell company (as defined in Rule 120-2 of the Exch
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended November 25, 2017

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number: 0-32113

+RESOURCES CONNECTION, INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization) 33-0832424 (I.R.S.
+Employer Identification No.)

+17101 Armstrong Avenue, Irvine, California 92614 (Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code: (714) 430-6400

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of December 26, 2017, there were approximately 31,374,627 shares of the registrant's common stock, \$0.01 par value per share, outstanding.

-RESOURCES CONNECTION, INC. INDEX
+RESOURCES CONNECTION, INC.

+INDEX